Ednyfed Fychan: Service under Llywelyn ab Iorwerth

-Service under Dafydd ap Llywelyn (1240 - 1246)
+Service under Dafydd ap Llywelyn

-Llywelyn ab Iorwerth died on 11 April 1240, and was succeeded as king of Gwynedd by his son Dafydd, the product of his marriage with Joan, daughter of King John.
-Within the next month, Dafydd was humiliated by Henry III in the terms of the Treaty of Gloucester.
-Dafydd was not the eldest son of Llywelyn, this was Gruffudd, the product of an earlier union between the prince and Tangwystl ferch Llywarch, latterly wife of Ednyfed Fychan.
-The unfortunate Gruffudd resented and plotted against his brother because of his being passed over in the succession.
-Subsequently, he was gaoled by Llywelyn from 1228 - 1234 and by Dafydd in the months leading up to Llywelyn's death.
-The Treaty of Gloucester, signed on 15 May 1240, saw Gruffudd released and Dafydd stripped of the homage done to his father by the barons of Wales.
-Ednyfed Fychan was an arbitrator in land disputes brought about by the terms of this treaty, and was one of four men who swore to ensure Dafydd's observance of the treaty.

-While illegitimate in the eyes of the Church, Gruffudd could claim support from much of the nobility of Gwynedd because his being born by a pre-marital liaison was no obstacle to inheritance under Welsh law.
-Even though Ednyfed Fychan was Gruffudd's stepfather, as distain Ednyfed acted loyally towards Llywelyn's chosen heir, and even represented Dafydd in a plea between the prince and Gruffudd.
+Llywelyn ab Iorwerth died on 11 April 1240, and was succeeded as king of Gwynedd by his son Dafydd.
+However, Dafydd had an elder brother named Gruffudd, the son of Llywarch by his mistress Tangwystl, daughter of Llywarch Goch.
+Llywelyn had intended that his younger son Dafydd would succeed him because Dafydd was both the product of a marriage sanctified by the Church and of Angevin ancestry by virtue of his being a grandson of King John.
+While illegitimate in the eyes of the Church, Gruffudd could claim support from much of the nobility of Gwynedd because his birth by a pre-marital liaison was no obstacle to his accession to the kingship of Gwynedd under Welsh law.
+Despite being granted some territory in Gwynedd during Llywelyn's reign, Gruffudd plotted against his father and brother in response to his being passed over in the succession, and was gaoled by Llywelyn from 1228 to 1234 and by Dafydd shortly before their father's death.
+Within a month of Llywelyn's death, Dafydd was humiliated by Henry III by the terms of the Treaty of Gloucester, signed on 15 May 1240, which saw Gruffudd released and Dafydd stripped of the homage done to his father by the barons of Wales.
+Ednyfed was an arbitrator in land disputes brought about by the terms of this treaty, and was one of four leading men who swore to ensure Dafydd's observance of the treaty.
+Even though Ednyfed Fychan was Gruffudd's stepfather, Ednyfed supported Dafydd, and even represented Dafydd in a plea between the prince and Gruffudd.